Privacy risk in GeoData: A survey: Introduction

+Despite the various techniques proposed, there are no generally recommended nor approved geomasking techniques.
+Each presents its unique set of advantages and disadvantages.
+Furthermore, none of the current masking methods offer a comprehensive solution to protect location privacy.
+Therefore, a thorough analysis of the capabilities of each technique is imperative to harness them effectively in practical applications.
+Moreover, ongoing research and refinement are necessary to enhance the efficacy of geomasking strategies in preserving privacy.

 \textbf{Comparison to other works:} Several surveys have studied the geomasking techniques.
-Boulos et al.~\cite{kamel2022reconciling} provides a comprehensive overview of location privacy issues and geoprivacy-preserving methods within the realm of public health interventions and health research with aggregate geographic data.
-The survey delves into critical challenges related to location privacy, particularly in the context of public health crises like the COVID-19 pandemic.

-Maike et al.~\cite{steffenoverview} systematically reviewed the existing literature on data protection strategies for geocoded data and classifies them into aggregation, geographic masking, and synthetic data.
-The survey also discusses various tools for assessing the risk and utility of protected geocoded data. \cite{kim2021people} investigated how do different geomasking methods impact perceived disclosure risk.
-The findings reveal that perceived disclosure risk increases with the amount of locational information on a map.
-The study suggests that some geomasking methods such as aggregation methods could contribute to decreased perceived disclosure risk.
+Steffen et al.~\cite{steffenoverview} systematically review the existing literature on data protection strategies for geocoded data and classify them into aggregation, geographic masking, and synthetic data.
+The survey also discusses various tools for assessing the risk and utility of protected geocoded data.
+The recent thesis by Redlich~\cite{redlichquantitative} presents a comprehensive evaluation of geomasking methods designed to balance individual privacy protection with the preservation of spatial information utility.
+This work provides valuable insights into geographic masking methods' strengths, limitations, and privacy implications, forming a basis for informed decision-making in spatial data analysis.
+Wang et al.~\cite{wang2022exploratory} conduct a comprehensive evaluation of eight geomasking methods using simulated geospatial data with diverse spatial patterns to assess their effectiveness in privacy protection and analytical accuracy.

-Some studies have explored the applicability of geomasking techniques in specific domains.
-Nowbakht et al.~\cite{nowbakht2022comparison} investigated the challenge of balancing confidentiality and spatial pattern preservation in sharing agricultural data. \cite{tiwari2023exploring} focuses on the ethical use of geographical information systems (GIS) data, specifically discussing geomasking for locational privacy. \cite{hu2018bayesian} focuses on Bayesian methods for estimating disclosure risks in synthetic data, emphasising their construction and application.
-Iyer et al.~\cite{iyer2023advancing} categorises geomasking algorithms into aggregation, affine transformation, and random perturbation, offering a comprehensive exploration of each method's advantages and drawbacks.
-The study also delves into the evaluation criteria for geomasking procedures, emphasising the importance of analytical accuracy and privacy protection.
-The thesis\cite{kekana2020way} focuses on evaluating four masking methods—grid masking (GM), random perturbation (RP), weight random perturbation (WRP), and Voronoi masking (VM)—with the goal of presenting the sleeping locations of the homeless without compromising their spatial confidence.